ocaml-sf/learn-ocaml/docs/howto-write-exercises.md

 4. Open `http://localhost:8080` in your browser.

-5. Check that the templace does not get the point.
+5. Check that the template does not get the point.

 6. Modify the code, get your point!